Blog

 Cocaine Addiction Statistics

-• The annual cocaine market is reportedly worth $88 billion
+• The annual cocaine market is reportedly valued at between $94 billion and $143 billion

 • The United States is the world’s leading consumer of cocaine

-• Women are more vulnerable to the effects of cocaine than men, although men are twice as likely to abuse the drug
+• Women are more vulnerable to the effects of cocaine than men, although men are more likely to relapse and twice as likely to abuse the drug

 • American adults aged 18-25 years old have the highest rate of cocaine use than any other age group